SubMob/LogMob/docs/CONTRIBUTING.md

 Example:

 ```
-[SubMob/LogMob#ISSUE_ID] Whatever the name of ticket is
+[SubMob/LogMob#ISSUE_ID] Whatever the name of the issue is
 ```

 ### Description

-Description has to have `Resolves SubMob/LogMob#ISSUE_ID` with relevant issue.
-It will help project automations.
+Description has to start `Resolves SubMob/LogMob#ISSUE_ID`.
+You can add more description into new lines if you want. `Resolves` key with a issue id helps project automations.

 Example: